-This Peruvian Style Grilled Chicken is a recipe I back-hacked from the awesome chicken and green sauce they serve at Pio Pio in NYC.
-The basics are simple: butterflied chicken with a vinegar and spice rub gets slow-cooked on the grill, followed by a quick stay directly over the coals to crisp the skin.
-It comes out tender and juicy and goes perfectly with a simple spicy and cream sauce made with jalapeños and aji amarillo peppers.
+This Peruvian style grilled chicken is a recipe I back-hacked from the awesome chicken and green sauce they serve at Pio Pio in NYC.
+The basics are simple: Butterflied chicken with a vinegar and spice rub gets slow-cooked on the grill, then quickly cooked directly over the coals to crisp the skin.
+It comes out tender and juicy, and goes perfectly with a simple spicy and creamy sauce made with jalapeños and ají amarillo peppers.

 - For the Sauce:

-- 3 whole jalapeño chilies, roughly chopped (see note above)
+- 3 whole jalapeño chilies, roughly chopped (see note)

-- 1 tablespoon aji amarillo pepper paste (see note above)
+- 1 tablespoon (15ml) ají amarillo pepper paste (see note)

 - 2 medium cloves garlic

 - 2 teaspoons (10ml) fresh juice from 1 lime

 - 2 tablespoons (30ml) extra virgin olive oil

 - Kosher salt and freshly ground black pepper

 - For the Chicken:

 - 1 whole chicken, 3 1/2 to 4 pounds (1.6 to 1.8kg)

 - 1 teaspoon (5g) freshly ground black pepper